-Turkish apple tea is a refreshing drink, which is perfect for cold winter nights when drank hot or great for summer when you chill it down and add a few ice cubes.
+Traditional Turkish apple tea is a refreshing drink, which is perfect for cold winter nights when drank hot or great for summer when you chill it down and add a few ice cubes.
 Either way, this apple tea is very easy to make and tasty too!

-I’ve first come across Turkish Apple Tea, when I was exploring Northern Cyprus, which is now part of Turkey.
+I’ve first come across this traditional Turkish Apple Tea, when I was exploring Northern Cyprus, which is now part of Turkey.
 Because of that, it has a strong Turkish influence and the food, drinks and culture is very much like being in Turkey.

-Why make this tea?
+Why make this apple tea?

 - Natural – caffeine-free